Ubuntu Touch

 Ubuntu Touch is a mobile version of the Ubuntu operating system, developed by the UBports community.
 Its user interface is written in Qt, and is designed primarily for touchscreen mobile devices such as smartphones and tablet computers.
 However, the original goal of convergence was intended to bring Ubuntu Touch to laptops, desktops, IoT devices and TVs for a complete unified user experience.

 The project was started by Canonical Ltd. but on 5 April 2017 its CEO Mark Shuttleworth announced that Canonical would terminate support due to lack of market interest.
 It was then adopted by UBports as a community project.
-The UBports project was seeded by Marius Gripsgård in 2015 and the source code was transferred to the UBports Foundation where it since resides.
+The UBports project was seeded by Marius Gripsgård in 2015 and the source code was transferred to the UBports Foundation where it has since resided.
 UBports' mission is to support the collaborative development of Ubuntu Touch and to promote its widespread use.